acastroaraujo/actsims/README.md

 You can also create the deference scores discussed by Freeland & Hoey (2018).
 But this requires to set up a new dictionary.

-Which you’ll have to do with the help of external packages.
+You’ll have to do with the help of some external packages.

-This is just way to do this.
+For example:

 ``` r
 occupation_ratings <- actdata::epa_subset(dataset = "occs2019") |>